zzonyo/trust-docs-test/source/index.html.md

 * minepool: Minepool account
 * etf: ETF account

-### Identity

-The frequently used Identities are listed below:

-* order-id: The unique identity for order.
-* client-order-id: The identity that defined by client.
-This id is included in order creation request, and will be returned as order-id.
-This id is valid within 24 hours.
-The allowed characters are letters (case sensitive), digit, underscore (_) and hyphen (-), no more than 64 chars.
-* match-id : The identity for order matching.
-* trade-id : The unique identity for the trade.

-### Order Type
-The order type is consist of trade direction and order classification.
-Take `buy-market` as an example, the trade direction is `buy`, the operation type is `market`.

-Trade direction includes:

-* buy
-* sell

-Order classification includes:

-* limit: Both of the price and amount should be specified in order creation request.
-* market : The price is not required in order creation request, you only need to specify either money or amount.
-The matching and trade will happen automatically according to the request.
-* limit-maker: The price is specified in order creation request as market maker.
-It will not be matched in the matching queue.
-* ioc: ioc stands for "immediately or cancel", it means the order will be canceled if it couldn't be matched.
-If the order is partially traded, the remaining part will be canceled.
-* stop-limit: The price in order creation request is the trigger price.
-The order will be put into matching queue only when the market price reaches the trigger price.
-* fok: fok stands for "fill or kill", it means the order will be canceled if it couldn't be fully matched.
-If the order can be only partially traded, the entire order will be canceled.

-### Order Status

-* submitted: The order is submitted, and already in the matching queue, waiting for deal.
-* partial-filled: The order is already in the matching queue and partially traded, and is waiting for further matching and trade.
-* filled: The order is already traded and not in the matching queue any more.
-* partial-canceled: The order is not in the matching queue any more.
-The status is transferred from 'partial-filled', the order is partially trade, but remaining is canceled.
-* canceled: The order is not in the matching queue any more, and completely canceled.
-There is no trade associated with this order.
-* canceling: The order is under canceling, but haven't been removed from matching queue yet.

 You can refer to <a href='https://www.huobi.com/en-us/guide/'>Huobi Course</a> to get detailed information

 # API Access